rasakahmed/Student_Record_Management_System/README.md

 6. Generate Result sheet

 Each Student has:
-ID, name, age, cgpa, addressand contact number.
+ID, name, age, cgpa, address and contact number.